KanduriC/simAIRR/docs/_sources/configuration.rst.txt

     "phenotype_burden", "Average number of signal sequences each positive class labeled repertoire should carry", "int", "True", "None"
     "phenotype_pool_size", "Desired number of sequences to be used for signal implantation (if a large pool of sequences are supplied initially)", "int", "False", "Minimum number of sequences sufficient to meet desired phenotype burden will be chosen"
     "allow_closer_phenotype_burden", "If signal implantation was found infeasible precisely at the desired phenotype burden, whether to allow signal implantation at a closer phenotype burden", "bool", "False", "True"
+    "store_intermediate_files", "whether to store all the intermediate files that were generated and used as the basis for simulated repertoires", "bool", "False", "False"
+    "export_nt", "whether to export nucleotide sequences in simulated repertoires", "bool", "False", " True; Exception:

+ * False when no nucleotide sequences supplied in user-supplied signal sequences"